Gupta776/cognizant-iiht/Readme.txt.txt

 Steps to Execute

-Step 0: Run the schema creation file in dbscript named as schema.sql (it containse
+Step 0: Run the schema creation file in dbscript named as schema.sql (it contains data also)

 Step 1: Run the eureka-discovery-service => Port: 8761